Equipment & weather

 THE BASE-LAYER

-The layer closest to your skin must get rid of perspiration from your body to keep you dry and warm.
-Recommended materials are wool or synthetic materials.
-Cotton should never be worn close to the body.
+The layer closest to your skin must wick perspiration away from your body to keep you dry and warm.
+Recommended materials include wool or synthetic fabrics.
+Cotton should never be worn next to the skin, as it absorbs moisture and loses its insulating properties when wet.

 THE MID-LAYER